 Water Sentinels - Protecting America's Waters

-The best way to defend our waterways is to empower committed local activists with accurate information and train them in water-quality monitoring techniques and grassroots advocacy.
+Water Sentinels defend our waterways by empowering committed local activists with accurate information and training them in water-quality monitoring techniques and grassroots advocacy.
 Standing knee-deep in the local waters they love is a powerful position from which to advocate for the strongest protections and proactive changes.
 That's what we do.
+You can learn more about this and get involved on our Grassroots Network site:

 The Water Sentinels program recruits and trains activists to test and assess their water.
 We educate them with written materials and workshops, help them to acquire quality-assurance training and monitoring equipment and laboratory analysis resources, and teach them to compile inventories and evidence.